 I think I would have had to focus on how difficult it is for our mobile practitioners to earn a living and that a lack of competition in the Telco space is seriously hampering the emergence of new and more equitable business models.

-• Any thoughts on who is going to get the network coverage for the launch of iPhone in Australia?
+• Any thoughts on who is going to get the network coverage for the launch of the iPhone in Australia?

 I have heard it will be Telstra.
 It would make sense as the model for the iPhone is to lock you into a carrier for up to 2 years.
 This sort of model removes competition and stifles innovation, which seems to mirror what is already happening.
-Steve Jobs really had a chance to take on the Telco's but instead decided to collude with them.
+Steve Jobs really had a chance to take on the Telcos but instead decided to collude with them.

 • Do you have any advice for people who want to start their venture?

 I have plenty of advice, some of it may be useful but there is way too much to fit into this interview.
-My one main piece of advice would be not to do this because you think you are going to be some sort of entrepreneur rock star like Steve Jobs, because the reality is you get little respect for being an entrepreneur and you won't get it until you succeed on a big scale if you get it at all.
+My one main piece of advice would be not to do this because you think you are going to be some sort of entrepreneur rock star like Steve Jobs.
+After all, the reality is you get little respect for being an entrepreneur and you won't get it until you succeed on a big scale if you get it at all.
 You need to do it because you have a very active and creative mind.
-The joy or reward comes out of trying to solve the ever evolving puzzle that never stops adapting.
+The joy or reward comes out of trying to solve the ever-evolving puzzle that never stops adapting.
 You also need to genuinely enjoy people and being around them.
 If you cannot communicate well and motivate your team you are dead in the water.
 You cannot do it on your own.

-For coverage on other Australian startups, innovation, tech trends check this out and our coverage on interviews can be found here
+For coverage on other Australian startups, innovation, and tech trends check this out our coverage on interviews can be found here